LucyBot-Inc/api-spec-converter/docs/AddingFormats.md

 New formats can be created inside this repository, or added from an external project that depends on api-spec-converter

 If the format you're adding is a popular/open format like Swagger or RAML, please contribute your work to this repository.
-If you're adding a proprietary format, please create a separate package that depends on api-spec-converter.
+If you're adding a proprietary format, please create a separate package that depends on api-spec-converter (see the last section of this document).

 ## Creating the Type
 api-spec-converter exposes a BaseType, which is extended by all other types.